 - Know the deadlines for dropping or withdrawing from classes.

 - A "W" counts as attempted credit for Financial Aid and contributes to a declining completion rate.

 How does a course that is repeated affect my GPA?

 - A student may elect to repeat a course if the grade earned does not meet the major department or graduation requirement.
 The official course repeat policy is found in the undergraduate catalog on the course policies page.

-How can I improve my GPA?
+How can I calculate and improve my GPA?

 Does ISU have an Honors degree?

 - Yes, the ISU Honors Program offers two options: a Honors Distinction or an Honors Degree.